-In fact, after much hand-wringing and denying it, even Ubisoft finally came out and said it’s about Cuba.
+In fact, after much hand-wringing and denying it, even Ubisoft finally came out and said it was about Cuba.

 Instead, we get a run-of-the-mill story about a dictator (Giancarlo Esposito) and a young revolutionary called Dani going at it over the control of the island nation.
 Fans of the series will guess most of the plot beats before they happen.
 Newcomers will recognize the pattern pretty quickly.

-In theory, FAR CRY 6 wants to be a consequence-free sandbox built for mayhem.
-But by infusing it with Cuban politics, history, and then mixing that into a pan-Caribbean melting pot of faiths and ideologies, FAR CRY 6 becomes a tangled mess of good intentions which never work.
+In theory, Far Cry 6 wants to be a consequence-free sandbox built for mayhem.
+But by infusing it with Cuban politics, and history, and then mixing that into a pan-Caribbean melting pot of faiths and ideologies, Far Cry 6 becomes a tangled mess of good intentions which never work.

-It’s an outsider’s view of real suffering, where pain is called noble by those who’ve never experienced it.
+It’s an outsider’s view of real suffering, where suffering is mistaken for nobility by those who’ve never experienced it.

-On a technical level, FAR CRY 6 is consistently impressive while never being impressive.
+On a technical level, Far Cry 6 is consistently impressive while never being impressive.
 It’s another open world, and Yara comes packed with mountains, jungles, hidden camps, and dangerous getaways.
-Everything works, looks great, and will provide easily a hundred hours of entertainment if you so choose.
+Everything works and looks great, and will provide easily a hundred hours of entertainment if you so choose.

-But it’s all the same we’ve seen in FAR CRY since the very beginning.
+But it’s all the same as we’ve seen in Far Cry since the very beginning.
 While some elements are toned down (there are no longer towers to climb and unlock), you still spend most of the time repeating the same actions over and over again.
 The opening tutorial is a great litmus test for the rest of the game.
 If you enjoy those first three hours without any gripes, you’ll probably enjoy the rest.

-If, on the other hand, you’re like me, and even the first few hours raises eyebrows, chances are the following twenty will be equally tiring.
+If, on the other hand, you’re like me, and even the first few hours raise eyebrows, chances are the following twenty will be equally tiring.

-Combine that with a tonally inconsistent plot which can’t decide if it’s fantasy or hard-hitting drama about the real world, and FAR CRY 6 turns even more frustrating.
+Combine that with a tonally inconsistent plot that can’t decide if it’s fantasy or hard-hitting drama about the real world, and Far Cry 6 turns even more frustrating.